pranath/pneumonia_detection/README.md

 # Pneumonia Detection From Chest X-Rays

+Pneumonia causes the death of around 700,000 children every year and affects 7% of the global population.
+Chest X-rays are primarily used for the diagnosis of this disease.
+However, even for a trained radiologist, it is a challenging task to examine chest X-rays and diagnose disease correctly.

-In this project, I will analyze data from the NIH Chest X-ray Dataset and train a CNN to classify a given chest x-ray for the presence or absence of pneumonia.
+In this project, I will analyze data from the NIH Chest X-ray Dataset and train a CNN model to classify a given chest x-ray for the presence or absence of pneumonia.
 This project will culminate in a model that aims to predict the presence of pneumonia with human radiologist-level accuracy that can be prepared for submission to the FDA for 510(k) clearance as software as a medical device.
 As part of the submission preparation, I will formally describe my model, the data that it was trained on, and a validation plan that meets FDA criteria.

 The project uses a dataset of 112,000 chest x-rays with disease labels acquired from 30,000 patients.